BP’s Cherry Point Refinery is using innovative technology to produce cleaner fuels and operate more efficiently.

 Located in Blaine, Washington, the refinery helps fuel cars, trucks and airplanes throughout the Pacific Northwest, and it also plays a significant role in the global aluminum industry.

-When Cherry Point first opened in 1971, refining crude oil brought by tanker ships from the North Slope of Alaska was its primary purpose.
-Since then, the refinery has diversified its capabilities, and today it accepts and refines crude oil from around the world.
+When the facility first opened in 1971, it primarily refined crude oil brought by tanker ships from the North Slope of Alaska.
+Since then, Cherry Point has diversified its capabilities, and today it accepts and refines crude oil from around the world.

 Cherry Point also partners with the Nooksack Salmon Enhancement Association to restore salmon habitat and teach water science to local schoolchildren, and it helped underwrite the BP Heron Center for Environmental Education at Birch Bay State Park.

 In addition to its environmental work, the refinery supports a diverse mix of community groups, with employees serving as board members of organizations such as the United Way, Boys &Girls Clubs of Whatcom County, the YMCA and the American Red Cross.

-The refinery also invests in the next generation of energy and technology workers by sponsoring local schools and education initiatives, ranging from Bellingham Technical College to the Blaine High School Technology Student Association.
+It also invests in the next generation of energy and technology workers by supporting local schools and education initiatives, ranging from Bellingham Technical College to the Blaine High School Technology Student Association.